 Perhaps even more important than fire suppression is preventing fires from starting in the first place.
 Education of the public, especially children is accomplished through programs in the schools, fire drills, Fire Prevention Week, and safety lectures by Fire Department personnel.
 The Fire Prevention Bureau also focuses on educating its senior citizens where they work, live, and meet.

-The Hillcrest area Mobile Air and Technical Rescue is a specialized group of highly trained personnel from 9 area departments including Mayfield Heights.
-They maintain expertise in the following areas: portable breathing air refill (SCBA), building collapse, swift water, ice, dive, rope, trench, and confined space rescue, along with hazardous materials decontamination.
+The Hillcrest area Technical Rescue is a specialized group of highly trained personnel from 9 area departments including Mayfield Heights.
+They maintain expertise in the following areas: building collapse, swift water, ice, dive, rope, trench, and confined space rescue, along with hazardous materials decontamination.